Minimal submanifolds and stability in Einstein manifolds: The Jacobi Operator

 In the case of $p=n-1$ since the normal bundle is $1$-dimensional, Ricci curvature of the normal bundle vanishes.
 So that

+then this operator acts as a multiple of the identity operator.
+In the stronger case of constant $k_0$ curvature, for the Einstein manifold, we have a special form of the curvature tensor $\bar{R}_{XY}=k_0(Yi_X - Xi_Y)$.
+For $V\in NM_m$,

-then this operator acts as a multiple of the identity operator. \end{proof} \ni Along the way, we have also proved the following. \begin{prop} In the case of an immersion of a $p$-manifold into an Einstein $n$-manifold, the normal Ricci curvature vanishes if and only if the operator $\bar R=-(s/n) I$ i.e. a multiple of the identity operator. \end{prop}
+\ni Summation with the Ricci term yields the result. \end{proof} \ni Along the way, we have also proved the following. \begin{prop} In the case of an immersion of a $p$-manifold into an Einstein $n$-manifold, the normal Ricci curvature vanishes if and only if the operator $\bar R=-(s/n) I$ i.e. a multiple of the identity operator. \end{prop}